-Epson is a registered trademark, and EasyManagement, EasyMP, and the 3LCD logo are trademarks of Seiko Epson Corporation.
+Epson is a registered trademark, and Exceed Your Vision and EasyMP are trademarks of Seiko Epson Corporation.

-PrivateLine, Presenters Club, and PowerLite are registered trademarks; SizeWise is a trademark; and Epson Connection, Epson Store, and Extra Care are service marks of Epson America, Inc.
+PrivateLine, Presenters Club, and PowerLite are registered trademarks; SizeWise is a trademark; and Epson Connection, Epson Store, and Epson Extra Care are service marks of Epson America, Inc.